Cybolic/angular-seed-coffee/README.md

 ## How to use angular-seed

-Clone the angular-seed repository and start hacking...
+Clone the angular-seed-coffee repository and start hacking...

 ### Running the app during development